-This programme is unique in that it is facilitated by two International Guest Lecturers: Robin Shohet, co-author of Supervision in the Helping Professions and Passionate Supervision, and Dr Bobby Moore, internationally-renowned for supervision training as a profession in its own right and author of Reflexive Supervision: a Workbook for Learning Within and Across Professions.
+This programme is unique in that it is facilitated by three International Guest Lecturers: Robin Shohet, co-author of Supervision in the Helping Professions and Passionate Supervision, and Dr Bobby Moore, internationally-renowned for supervision training as a profession in its own right and author of Reflexive Supervision: a Workbook for Learning Within and Across Professions; and Dr

 The aim of this programme is to enable and empower participants to become competent supervisors and facilitators of learning, while working in a humanistic, integrative, holistic and creative way, which underpins the ethos of the programme and all ICPPD programmes.

 - Applicants must be qualified professionals who are intending/have begun to supervise the work of others.

 - A minimum of 4 years’ accredited if a counsellor/psychotherapist or 3 years’ experience as a professional/clinician/practitioner is required.
 It is the responsibility of the applicant to check with the relevant professional body to ensure these criteria are appropriate for them.